Giving Through Community Service

 Prepare net bags for produce distributed by Arlington Food Assistance Center (AFAC)

 Assemble Dental Kits for Culmore Clinic to distribute to its clients

-EXPIRED DATE FOOD DRIVE
+UNEXPIRED DATE FOOD DRIVE

 Residents donate funds to provide Thanksgiving dinner for the Bailey’s Crossroads Shelter.
 Food is purchased by GHBC Dining Services with the collected funds and prepared by the Shelter staff and volunteers.
 Any extra money is donated to the shelter.